japila-books/spark-sql-internals/docs/spark-sql-Column.md

 as[U : Encoder]: TypedColumn[Any, U]
 ----

-`as` creates a link:spark-sql-TypedColumn.adoc[TypedColumn] (that gives a type hint about the expected return value of the column).
+`as` creates a spark-sql-TypedColumn.md[TypedColumn] (that gives a type hint about the expected return value of the column).

 [source, scala]
 ----